GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

     $ kubectl --namespace=production scale deployment gceme-frontend-production --replicas=4
     ```

-1. Retrieve the public IP for the production services: **This field may take a few minutes to appear as the load balancer is being provisioned**:
+1. Retrieve the External IP for the production services: **This field may take a few minutes to appear as the load balancer is being provisioned**:

   ```shell
   $ kubectl --namespace=production get service gceme-frontend